 I. Exercise Science

-KINE 6360 Advanced Exercise Physiology 3

-KINE 6361 Exercise Physiology Laboratory

-Methods-Procedures 3

-KINE 6362 Training and Conditioning Methods 3

-KINE 6363 Methods and Procedures for Coronary Heart

-Disease Risk Detection and Reduction 3

-KINE 6364 Heat Stress and Exercise 3

-KINE 6370 Applied Biomechanics 3

-KINO 6348 US Health System 3

-KINO 6380 Nutrition, Health and Disease 3

-KINO 6382 Sports Nutrition 3

-II.
-Psychology of Exer cise and Sport

-KINE 6320 Advanced Sport Psychology 3
+KINE 6320 Advanced Sport Psychology (3)

-KINE 6322 Applied Sports Psychology 3
+KINE 6322 Applied Sport Psychology (3)

-KINE 6323 Advanced Psychology of Exercise 3
+KINE 6323 Advanced Psychology of Exercise (3)

-KINE 6340 Sports and Society 3
+KINE 6340 Sport and Society (3)

-KINO 6326 Motor Learning and Control 3
+KINO 6326 Motor Learning and Control (3)

 III.
-Teaching, Coachin ng, and Administration
+Teaching, Coaching, and Administration

+,,

 KINE 6380 Analysis of Teaching and

-Coaching Behavior 3
+Coaching Behavior (3)

-KINE 6381 Curricular Innovations 3
+KINE 6381 Curricular Innovations (3)

 KINE 6382 Administration of Physical

-Education and Athletics 3
+Education and Athletics (3)

-KINO 6326 Motor Learning and Control 3
+KINO 6326 Motor Learning and Control (3)

 KINO 6346 Contemporary Issues in Physical

-Education and Sports 3
+Education and Sport (3)

-KINO 6342 Ethics in Health and Kinesiology 3
+KINO 6342 Ethics in Health and Kinesiology (3)

-KINO 6340 History and Philosophy Э
+KINO 6340 History and Philosophy (3)

-KINE 6356 Issues of Women and Sports 3
+KINE 6356 Issues of Women and Sport (3)

-KINO 6354 Early Childhood Physical Activity З
+KINO 6354 Early Childhood Physical Activity (3)

-KINE 6322 Applied Sports Psychology 3
+KINE 6322 Applied Sport Psychology (3)

-KINE 6370 Applied Biomechanics 3
+KINE 6370 Applied Biomechanics (3)

 Elective Hours.
 Any of the graduate courses offered by the U.T.
 Permian Basin Kinesiology faculty or by the UT System Collaborative Program as part of a collaborative online Master's degree in Kinesiology may be used for elective hours.

 Although students may not include leveling course work in their graduate degree program, they may include a maximum of six semester credit hours of 4300-level courses with permission of their advisor.